Seventh Grade Curriculum

 Pre-Algebra – Students develop a foundation to work with integers, numeric and algebraic expressions, one and two-step equations, inequalities, graphs and functions, percent, and probabilities.
 Students participate in a variety of activities, such as scavenger hunts, escape rooms, and Kahoots, to strengthen their skills and understanding of mathematical concepts.

 Literature 7 - The seventh graders will continue to develop comprehension skills as they read different types of literary genres in short stories, poems, and novels.
-Close reading and literature circles help students develop as critical thinkers as they evaluate texts.
-Novel units may include The Wednesday Wars and Where the Red Fern Grows.
-The 7th graders also complete an extensive unit on Greek Mythology.
+Close reading, teacher conferences, and literature circles help students develop as critical thinkers as they evaluate texts.
+Novel units are built around different genres and students read a book of their choice each day for at least 20 minutes.
 Vocabulary is enhanced through the weekly study of Greek and Latin roots.

 Science: 7th Grade Science Class gives DRLS students the opportunity to explore the world that God has created for us.
 It will focus on the Life Sciences and includes studying cells, genetics, and the different kingdoms of living things.
 Students experience the excitement of dissection animals, such as frogs and fetal pigs.